Sharp bounds for the intersection of nodal lines with certain curves: Introduction

 Therefore, by Lemma \ref{key}, we have the second part of Theorem \ref{theorem}.
 However, as shown in \cite{pa}, a much weaker lower bound

-for some constant $B$ yields the same conclusion.
+for some constant $B$, yields the same conclusion.
 In \cite{pa}, they call such a curve on a surface satisfying this lower bound ``good."
-The main result of this paper can be rephrased as: (1) any closed horocycle on a hyperbolic surface of finite volume, and (2) any geodesic circle on a compact hyperbolic surface are ``good" in the sense of \cite{pa}.

-We obtain such lower bound by using purely analytic and geometric techniques only.
+The main result of this paper can be rephrased as: \begin{itemize} \item[(1)] any closed horocycle on a hyperbolic surface of finite volume is ``good,'' and \item[(2)] any geodesic circle on a compact hyperbolic surface is ``good.'' \end{itemize} We obtain such lower bounds by using purely analytic and geometric techniques.
 The main observation for our proof is Lemma \ref{cola}.
-From this, to deduce Theorem \ref{theorem}, we note that it suffices to find a large Fourier coefficient ($b_\phi(n)$ in Equation \ref{exp1} and $a_\phi(n)=b_{\phi,1}(n)$ in Equation \ref{exp2}) in the range $c_1\tau < |n| <c_2 \tau$ for certain constants $c_1$ and $c_2$.
+From this, to deduce Theorem \ref{theorem}, we note that it suffices to find a large Fourier coefficient ($b_\phi(n)$ as in Equation (\ref{exp1}) and $a_\phi(n)=b_{\phi,1}(n)$ in Equation (\ref{exp2})) in the range $c_1\tau < |n| <c_2 \tau$ for certain constants $c_1$ and $c_2$.

 When $\gamma$ is a geodesic circle and $Y$ is compact, one can study the partial summation $S(X)=\sum_{|n|<X} |b_\phi (n)|^2$ by integrating $|\phi|^2$ on a region bounded by two concentric geodesic circles that contains multiple copies of $Y$.
 By quantifying the lower bound and the upper bound of $S(X)$, we get